dmharrington03/physics/docs-site/content/blog/Inverse Kinematics/Inverse Kinematics.md

 description: very epic
 ---

-> The best that most of us can hope to achieve in physics is simply to misunderstand at a deeper level.
+> The most important tool of the theoretical physicist is his wastebasket.
 >
-> <footer>Wolfgang Pauli</footer>
+> <footer>Albert Einstein</footer>

 ---